 If you’re a hiker, you’re going to want to explore the depths of the park, which is another reason you’ll want to spent more than just a few hours.

-With 44,000 acres of awe-inspiring and diverse landscape in front of us, we had a lot of ground to cover.
+With 44,000 acres of awe-inspiring and diverse landscape, there is a bit of ground to cover.
 Some of the highlights included:

-- Seven Sisters: A fascinating series of red rock formations that were easily accessible from the road.
+- Seven Sisters: A fascinating series of red rock formations that are easily accessible from the road.

 - Beehives: The sandstone formations in this area have eroded in such a way that they resemble “beehives.”

-- Arch Rock: This was very close to our campground with the same name.
-There two-mile scenic loop provides views of some of the valley’s most interesting rock formations.
+- Arch Rock: This is very close to one of the campgrounds with the same name.
+The two-mile scenic loop provides views of some of the valley’s most interesting rock formations.